Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Description of the model and main results

 \section{Description of the model and main results}

-In this section we provide a detailed outline of the paper and state the main results.
-We start introducing some notation that will be used throughout the paper.

-{\bf Notation.} The positive integers are denoted by $\N$ and we set $\N_0\coloneqq \N\cup\{0\}$.
-For $m\in \N$, For $T>0$, we denote by $\Db_T$ (resp. $\Db$) the space of c\`{a}dl\`{a}g functions from $[0,T]$ (resp. $[0,\infty)$) to $\Rb$.
+The positive integers are denoted by $\N$, and we set $\N_0\coloneqq \N\cup\{0\}$.
+For $m\in \N$, For $s<t$, we denote by $\Db_{s,t}$ (resp. $\Db$) the space of c\`{a}dl\`{a}g functions from $[s,t]$ (resp. $\Rb$) to $\Rb$, which is endowed with the Billingsley metric inducing the $J_1$-Skorokhod topology and makes the space complete (see Appendix \ref{A1}).
 For any Borel set $S\subset\Rb$, denote by $\Ms_f(S)$ (resp. $\Ms_1(S)$) the set of finite (resp. probability) measures on $S$.
-We use $\xrightarrow[]{(d)}$ to denote convergence in distribution of random variables and $\xRightarrow[]{(d)}$ for convergence in distribution of c\`{a}dl\`{a}g process, where the space of c\`{a}dl\`{a}g functions is endowed with the Billingsley metric, which induces the $J_1$-Skorokhod topology and makes the space complete (see Appendix \ref{A1}).
+We use $\xrightarrow[]{(d)}$ to denote convergence in distribution of random variables and $\xRightarrow[]{(d)}$ for convergence in distribution of c\`{a}dl\`{a}g process.